Taliban declare victory from Kabul airport tarmac after US withdrawal – KION546

 Secretary of State Antony Blinken said the US and allies were discussing ways to reopen the airport as quickly as possible to facilitate safe travel out of Afghanistan for Americans, US legal permanent residents and Afghans who worked with the US.

-Turkey’s Foreign Minister said Sunday that Ankara had been in talks with the Taliban about providing technical help to operate Kabul airport, Reuters reported.
+Turkey’s Foreign Minister, Mevlut Cavusoglu, said Sunday that Ankara had been in talks with the Taliban about providing technical help to operate Kabul airport, Reuters reported.

 Cavusoglu said inspection reports showed that runways, towers and terminals, including those in the civilian side of the airport, were damaged and needed repairing.